 Coaching is also different from mentoring.
 While a mentor may guide an employee’s career development, coaching is a more formal structure with specific, measurable goals.
 The role of a coach in the workplace is to assist, challenge and encourage rather than direct, advise or teach.

 Why is coaching important in the workplace?

-As the coachee becomes more capable, the coach also has a chance to grow and to feel the gratification of helping a team member to meet their goals.
+As the coachee becomes more capable, the coach also has a chance to grow and to feel the gratification of helping team members to meet their goals.
 Coaching in the workplace improves satisfaction for both the coach and coachee.
-It also helps lowers turnover and creates informed and invested leaders.
+It also helps lower turnover and creates informed and invested leaders.

 Coaching does not necessarily have to be top-down.
 There are several types of workplace coaching, each of which uses different coaching strategies to achieve different benefits.